 To arms the startled warders sprung.
-When ended was the dreadful roar, The elfish Dwarf was seen no more!
+When ended was the dreadful roar, The elvish dwarf was seen no more !

-Some heard a voice in Branksome Hall, Some saw a sight not seen by all; That dreadful voice was heard by some, Cry, with loud summons, "GYLEIN, COME!"
+Some heard a voice in Branksome Hall, Some saw a sight not seen by all; That dreadful voice was heard by some, Cry with loud summons, "GYLBYN, COME!"
 And on the spot where burst the brand,

-Just where the Page had flung him down, Some saw an arm, and some a hand.
+Just where the page had flung him down, Some saw an arm, and some a hand,

 And some the waving of a gown.
-The guests in silence prayed and shook, And terror dimmed each lofty look.
-But none of all the astonished train Was so dismayed as Deloraine;

-His blood did freeze, his brain did burn, 'T was feared his mind would ne'er return;

-For he was speechless, ghastly, wan, Like him, of whom the story ran,

-Who spoke the spectre-hound in Man.
+The guests in silence prayed and shook, And terror dim'd each lofty look : But none of all the astonished train Was so dismayed as Deloraine; His blood did freeze, his brain did burn, 'Twas feared his mind would ne'er return; For he was speechless, ghastly, wan, Like him of whom the story ran, Who spoke the spectre-hound in Man.
 At length, by fits, he darkly told, With broken hint, and shuddering cold-

-That he had seen, right certainly, A shape, with amice wrapped around, With a wrought Spanish baldric bound,
+That he had seen right certainly, A shape with amice wrapped around, With a wrought Spanish baldric bound,

-Like a pilgrim from beyond the sea ; And knew-but how it mattered not- It was the wizard, Michael Scott.
+Like a pilgrim from beyond the sea-And knew-but how it mattered not-It was the wizard, Michael Scott.

-The anxious crowd, with horror pale, All trembling, heard the wondrous tale; No sound was made, no word was spoke, Till noble Angus silence broke;
+The anxious crowd, with horror pale, All trembling, heard the wonderous tale; No sound was made, no word was spoke, Till noble Angus silence broke;

-And he a solemn, sacred plight Did to St. Bride of Douglas make,

-That he a pilgrimage would take To Melrose Abbey, for the sake
+And he a solemn sacred plight Did to St Bryde of Douglas make, That he a pilgrimage would take To Melrose Abbey, for the sake

 Of Michael's restless sprite.
-Then each, to ease his toubled breast, To some blessed saint his prayers addressed : Some to St. Modan made their vows, Some to St. Mary of the Lowes, Some to the Holy Rood of Lisle, Some to the Holy Rood of Lisle, Some to our Ladye of the Isle ; Each did his patron witness make That he such pilgrimage would take, And Monks should sing, and bells should toll, All for the weal of Michael's soul.
-While vows were ta'en, and prayers were prayed, T is said the noble Dame, dismayed, Renounced, for are, dark magie's aid.
+Then each to ease his troubled breast, To some blessed saint his prayers addressed : Some to St Modan made their vows, Some to St Mary of the Lowes, Some to the Holy Rood of Lisle, Some to our Ladye of the Isle; Each did his patron witness make, That he such pilgrimage would take, And monks should sing, and bells should toll, All for the weal of Michael's soul.
+While vows were ta'en, and prayers were prayed, 'Tis said the noble Dame, dismayed, Renounced for aye dark magic's aid.

-Nought of the bridal will I tell, Which after in short space befel;

-Nor how brave sons and daughters fair Blessed Teviot's Flower, and Cranstoun's heir : After such dreadful scene, 't were vain To wake the note of mirth again.
-More meet it were to mark the day Of penitence and prayer divine, When pilgrim-chiefs, in sad array, Sought Melrose' holy shrine.
+Nought of the bridal will I tell, Which after in short space befel; Nor how brave sons and daughters fair Blessed Teviot's Flower, and Cranstoun's heir: After such dreadful scene, 'twere vain To wake the note of mirth again; More meet it were to mark the day Of penitence and prayer divine, When pilgrim-chiefs, in sad array, Sought Melrose' holy shrine.